blues/notehub-js/src/docs/DeviceApi.md

 - **Content-Type**: Not defined
 - **Accept**: application/json

-## handleNotefileChangesPending
+## listPendingNotefiles

-> HandleNotefileChangesPending200Response handleNotefileChangesPending(projectOrProductUID, deviceUID)
+> ListPendingNotefiles200Response listPendingNotefiles(projectOrProductUID, deviceUID)

-Returns info about file changes that are pending upload to Notehub or download to the Notecard.
+Lists .qi and .db files that are pending sync to the Notecard

 ### Example